KygoSkyrus/resumelayout/README.md

 # rep

-the first try
-my projects as a beginner.
+my first projects as a beginner. used basic html/css